-1. Stop reading Top Tip lists for Surviving Pregnancy!
+1. Stop reading articles on surviving pregnancy!
 No, forget that, please read on, but trust that you are the expert on your own body and what works best for you.
 There is no one right way to do any of this.
 What worked for your best friend or sister-in-law may not work for you, and that’s okay.

 2. Ask lots of questions and make sure you get the answers.
 Becoming a parent for the first time can seem like learning another language.
 Everyone has to learn at some stage, and the best way to do this is to ask—so speak up with your GP, your Midwife, your Consultant, at Parent Craft classes, anytime that you have an opportunity.